-- We will provide a supportive caring ethos where children are treated as individuals and their difficulties treated sensitively. - We will build positive relationships with parents so they feel able to ask for help. - We will provide opportunities for children to express their concerns. - We will keep written logs, where there may be a slight concern, so that any patterns can be identified and tackled before things escalate. - We, as a staff, will talk to each other to ensure we have a full picture of any difficulties a family might be facing. - We will call in external agencies, including Social Services, Family Lives, Teens in Crisis, Domestic Abuse Support, Winston's Wish, Toucan, Behaviour Support to provide early intervention and support.
+- We will provide a supportive caring ethos where children are treated as individuals and their difficulties treated sensitively. - We will build positive relationships with parents so they feel able to ask for help. - We will provide opportunities for children to express their concerns. - We will keep written logs, where there may be a slight concern, so that any patterns can be identified and tackled before things escalate. - We, as a staff, will talk to each other to ensure we have a full picture of any difficulties a family might be facing. - We will use our school Family Support Worker (Marilyn Charles) to help identify children's needs and contribute to their My Plan/My Plan+ as part of the Graduated Pathway of Early Help and Support. - We will call in external agencies, including Family Lives, Teens in Crisis, Domestic Abuse Support, Winston's Wish, Toucan, Behaviour Support to provide early intervention and support. - Staff are aware of the escalation policy and would use this if they felt the need.